Pabau GO app

 • Social media builds familiarity and patient trust early in the decision cycle

-• Email and SMS keep leads engaged between enquiries and consultations
+• Email and SMS keep leads engaged between inquiries and consultations

 • In-practice systems support follow-up and repeat visits after the first appointment

-Note: Marketing content should educate and build trust, but it should never replace clinical advice.
-Always encourage patients to consult a qualified surgeon for personalized treatment guidance.
+Note: Marketing content can educate and build trust, but it should never read as clinical advice.
+Point patients to a consultation for guidance on their own case.

 The cosmetic surgery market is growing fast.